 2. Engage The Whole Board In Crisis Preparedness

 The full board, not just the Risk Committee, has a responsibility to address risk comprehensively.
 Risk Management includes proactive planning and responsive strategies.

 Annually, identify the big risks, no matter how many, that could be body blows to the company.
 The board should do a deep dive with management on each one—if this risk came to pass, what would we do?

-The #MeToo revelations have sounded a warning bell for all—there’s no excuse for not being vigilant!
-The best prevention is a strong culture.
+When it comes to internally generated crises, the best prevention is a strong culture.
 If the organization hasn’t already established comprehensive anti-harassment policies, that should be an urgent priority.
 Policies to consider include definitions of harassment, codes of conduct, requirements for anti-harassment training, and organizational responses to reported incidents.
 Many companies are rewriting compensation agreements to specify consequences of termination for harassment.

 - Educate employees on unacceptable behaviors, company policies and codes of conduct.
 Inform business partners, too.